DoctorMcKay/node-steam-totp/README.md

 This lightweight module generates Steam-style 5-digit alphanumeric two-factor authentication codes given a shared secret.

-This reports anonymous usage statistics to the author.
-[See here](https://github.com/DoctorMcKay/node-stats-reporter) for more information.

 **As of v2.0.0, Node.js v6.0.0 or later is REQUIRED.
 This LTS Node.js release will be supported by this module for the duration of Node's LTS support.**

 Usage is simple: